emiliebumatay/portfolio/README.md

 ### Data Analysis and Visualization
 I used Excel pivot tables to perform a quick validation of the over-budget areas, before loading the clean dataset into Power BI to build the relational data model, write my KPI measures, and design the final dashboard.
 ## Insights
-- **Departmental overspend concentration:** Applying the 80/20 rule (Pareto principle), just two departments - Marketing & Sales and Facilities & Ops - are the primary risk areas driving a combined **P8.69M** of the total budget overspend.
+- **Departmental overspend concentration:** Applying the 80/20 rule (Pareto principle), just two departments—*Marketing & Sales* and *Facilities & Ops*—are the primary risk areas driving a combined **₱8.69M** of the total budget overspend.
 Focusing cost-saving efforts on just these two areas allows the company to maximize its impact and easily hit the target.
-- **The spending peak:** Budget performance was relatively stable in 2023, but spiked sharply in **2024**, which alone accounted for **P5.57M** of the overspend before the company began pulling back and correcting course in 2025.
+- **The spending peak:** Budget performance was relatively stable in 2023, but spiked sharply in **2024**, which alone accounted for **₱5.57M** of the overspend before the company began pulling back and correcting course in 2025.
-- **Major cost categories:** Hardware Procurement and Software Licenses represent the highest overall categories of expenditure across the three-year period, making them the primary targets for long-term contract renegotiations.
+- **Major cost categories:** *Hardware Procurement* and *Software Licenses* represent the highest overall categories of expenditure across the three-year period, making them the primary targets for long-term contract renegotiations.
-- **Hidden risks in under-spending:** HR & Admin presents the opposite problem, significantly under-spending their budget by nearly **P3.49M**.
+- **Hidden risks in under-spending:** *HR & Admin* presents the opposite problem, significantly under-spending their budget by nearly **₱3.49M**.
 While this appears as a saving, a large negative variance often indicates delayed projects, deferred hiring, or operational bottlenecks that require investigation.
-- **Data governance gaps:** There is **2.96M** (3.8% of total spend) currently unassigned to any department.
+- **Data governance gaps:** There is **₱2.96M** (3.8% of total spend) currently unassigned to any department.
 This represents an internal data tracking gap the cmompromises budget accountability.
 ## Visualizations
 [Power BI visualizations here]
 ## Recommendations